The basics of pasture management are covered in our video Pasture Management

 Sierra Nevada foothills (under 3,000 feet elevation, poor soil, low rainfall) -- we live here and know this soil, so we developed Sierra Foothill Dryland Mix (Nitrocoated seed)

 .
-Mountains (over 3,000 feet elevation, cold winters) -- for our neighbors up the hill, Intermountain Pasture Mix (Nitrocoated seed)
+Mountains (over 3,000 feet elevation, cold winters) -- for our neighbors up the hill, Peaceful Valley High Sierras Pasture Mix

 .
 You can make your own mixes with the many individual grasses and legumes we offer.